Supply Chain Optimization: Harnessing Resilience

 - Interact with human beings

 These capabilities will give practitioners the ability to see if their proposed solutions will produce the intended outcomes.
-These solutions can involve various areas, including transportation, sourcing or even having the right level of inventory to meet demand.
+These solutions can involve various areas, including transportation, sourcing or even inventory optimization to meet customer demand.

 Supply managers will also start turning more toward predictive analytics to better manage risk.

 With such an elaborate network of touch points, one mishap could have a calamitous domino effect throughout the entire supply chain.
-It could cause several additional challenges, such as increasing supply chain duplication and costs and negatively affecting customer satisfaction and loyalty.
+It could cause several additional challenges, such as increasing supply chain cost, creating duplication and negatively affecting customer satisfaction and loyalty.

 Supply chain is inherently risk-filled field.
 This has led supply chain decision-makers to invest in a variety of solutions to minimize their risk when faced with disruptions like COVID-19: